skx/cpmulator/README.md

 * BBC and Microsoft BASIC.
 * Wordstar.

 As things stand this project is "complete".
 I'd like to increase the test-coverage for my own reassurance, but I've now reached a point where all the binaries I've tried to execute work as expected.
-If you find a program that _doesn't_ work please [open an issue](https://github.com/skx/cpmulator/issues), beyond that I think this project is "complete" and future development will be minimal, and sporadic.
+If you find a program that _doesn't_ work please [open an issue](https://github.com/skx/cpmulator/issues), otherwise I suspect ongoing development will be minimal, and sporadic.

 > **NOTE** I've not implemented any notion of disk-support.
 This means that opening, reading/writing, and closing files is absolutely fine, but any API call that refers to tracks, sectors, or disks will fail (with an "unimplemented syscall" error).